CommonAccord/Cmacc-Startup/Doc/Startup/NVCA/ROFR/Form/NVCA_ROFR_Form.3-2.md

-Ti=AMENDED AND RESTATED RIGHT OF FIRST REFUSAL AND CO-SALE AGREEMENT
+Doc.Title=AMENDED AND RESTATED RIGHT OF FIRST REFUSAL AND CO-SALE AGREEMENT

+0.Ti=</i>

 0.0.sec=THIS {Ti} (this “Agreement”), is made as of the [__] day of [________, 20__] by and among [_____], a [Delaware] corporation (the “Company”), the Investors listed on Schedule A and the Key Holders listed on Schedule B.